FBoucher/Not-a-Dog-Workshop/Part1-Deploying-the-startupSolution.md

-# Deploying the startup solution to Azure
+# Part 1 - Deploying the startup solution to Azure

 To get started we will deploy a simple Asp.Net Core MVC application to Azure.
 There is many different ways to deploy to Azure from development tools like Visual Studio to a complete Continuous Integration and Continuous Deployment (CI-CD).
 Today we will the the **Deploy to Azure** button.